shorn/zinc/readme.md

 [running your own infrastructure](doc/running-own-infra.md).

 It doesn't do much of anything:
-* Users can login via email or Google.
+* Login via email or Google.
-* Users can set their own "display name" .
+* Set your own "display name" .
-* Users can see a list of all users that have signed up.
+* List all users that have signed up
+  * only lists created date and user-entered "display name", not email or any SSO profile data.

 **Note**: the above functionality isn't complete yet.